Manu2go/Chat/README.md

 The activities in the app :-

 ## 1. MainActivity.class
+''
-'This activity is used for user login and is the first activity when we start the app.
+This activity is used for user login and is the first activity when we start the app.
 A user can login using his  name and email-id.
-On successful login he is directed to Chats.class.'
+On successful login he is directed to Chats.class.
+''

 ## 2. Main2Activity.class
+''
 This activity is used for user registration.
 A user will register using his name, email-id and a profile-pic(optional).
 On successful registration he is directed to Chats.class.
+''

 ## 3. Chats.class